When and where on 25.10. can be seen over Germany

 When the solar eclipse on October 25, 2022 can be observed over Germany’s cities

-In the south of Germany, around Munich, the degree of coverage is over 23 percent, which allows you to observe it live during the solar eclipse on October 25th.
-During the solar eclipse over Germany in the east and north, more than 30 percent of the sun can be admired, which disappears behind the visible moon disk.
+In southern Germany, for example over Munich, the degree of coverage is over 23 percent, while during the solar eclipse over Germany in the east and north, over 30 percent of the sun can be expected to disappear behind the visible moon disk.
 The exact degree of coverage of the respective major cities at the peak of the solar eclipse on October 25, 2022 as well as the time when the partial solar eclipse begins, the eclipse reaches its maximum and when it ends can be found in the following table or on the website of timeanddate.com for the eclipse check.

 Solar eclipse in October 2022: At what time the eclipse can be seen in Germany